microsoft/vscode-azurearmtools/README.md

 ## To Install

-Press F1 in VSCode, type "ext install" and then look for "Azure Resource Manager Tools".
+Press F1 in VSCode, type "ext install" and then look for "Azure Resource Manager ('ARM') Tools".

 ## Related Links